zherii/rekordbox-playlist-formatter/README.md

 Options:

-- t	output with timestamp template instead of enumeration
+- -t	output with timestamp template instead of enumeration
-- c	output with colon in between artist and track instead of dash
+- -c	output with colon in between artist and track instead of dash

 Examples: